bollineni-create/projectdowntowntampa-ios/readme.md

 Version Changes:

+1.3.5
+- Complete Code Refactor to individual Swift files and clean up of Content View
+- Added notes for documentation of each view
+- Optimized code

 1.3.4
 - Added an EditableText component for editable text fields in the CounterDataListView
 - Added scroll data entry for ‘CounterView’